legalforce-research/stringmatch-bench/README.md

 ## Tools

-Here provides benchmark tools to compare the performance of the data structures for string matching.
+Here provides benchmark tools to compare the performance of data structures for string matching.

 ### Rust